ibm-cloud-docs/watsonxdata/known_issues.md

 This limitation impacts scenarios where governance rules such as `ROW FILTER` rely on the underlying `WHERE` clause for evaluation.

-## Manual syncing of Query Optimizer metastore not available for Lite plan
+## Manual syncing of Query optimizer metastore not available for Lite plan
 {: #known_issue49716}

-For Lite instances of {{site.data.keyword.lakehouse_short}}, both manual syncing and the initial metastore sync for **Query Optimizer** are not supported in version 2.3.
-If the initial sync fails, customer queries will fall back to the native optimizer of Presto instead of the **Query Optimizer**.
+For Lite instances of {{site.data.keyword.lakehouse_short}}, both manual syncing and the initial metastore sync for **Query optimizer** are not supported in version 2.3.
+If the initial sync fails, customer queries will fall back to the native optimizer of Presto instead of the **Query optimizer**.
 Fore more information, see [Manually syncing Query Optimizer with metastore](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta).

 ## Error connecting to watsonx.data from `Chat with Document` screen
 {: #known_issue52345}

 When attempting to establish a connection to {{site.data.keyword.lakehouse_short}} from the `Chat with Document` screen (specifically in the ca-tor region), users encounter the following error: Error: `A data source of the specified type [null] does not exist`.

-## ACL UI disablement does not prevent row filtering in Presto
-{: #known_issue51153}

-Disabling GenAI ACLs through the Console UI does not fully prevent row-level filtering in Presto.
-This happens because Presto checks ACL status by querying the `GET /acl_storage` API for the presence of the ACL bucket.
-If the bucket is still registered, filtering continues even if ACLs have been turned off in the UI.

 **Workaround:** After disabling ACLs through the UI, manually delete the ACL bucket from {{site.data.keyword.lakehouse_short}}.